kurotatsu77/UnforgivingSkyrim/README.md

 Currently there is Abadon Shout - complex shout which acts differently depending on who uses is (male or female) and on whom it used (male or female).
 Status: working, subtitles made and sounds used are empty ones until I get good ones.
 Only a thunder when cast at the moment.
 Good enough for now.
 Quest to obtain it is in planning phase.
 Added it to draugrs bosses (they have Unrelenting Force normally, now Abadon Shout too), they use it!
 Yesss!
+If they have other shouts - they use them randomly too, which is nice.
+After using someone (player or follower, doesn't matter) they are happy and will not attack anymore, but will defend themsleves in case of aggression, which I like!

 Known Problems:
 Goo Arrows are not working ATM.
 Trying to figure out why...
-Need to improve behavior of Abadon Shout actors in combat situations.
-Research on factions etc?
+Current implementation of USWhip function support whipping of player only, maybe rewrite is some time later...
+For now added checks to not to call it when victim is not player.